-Two of the largest fires in California's history are now fully contained, but others still threaten lives
+Weather conditions could add fuel to California's devastating wildfires

 But, in Southern California, fire officials say the Bobcat Fire is slowing down.

 "The Bobcat Fire, after three weeks of hard work, is winding down.
 There are just a few areas left with interior fire activity," according to US Forest Service officials.
-The fire burned a nearly 115 thousand-acre swath across the Angeles National Forest and is 75% contained.
+The fire burned a nearly 115,000-acre swath across the Angeles National Forest and is 79% contained.